Stretching of a fractal polymer around a disc reveals KPZ-like statistics

 Importantly, the implications of the $\gamma \to 1$ limit above can be realized for any other $\gamma$, but the chain should be renormalized to the Pincus blobs.
-Indeed, under the change $N \to N/g$, $b \to \xi$ a two-dimensional walk becomes effectively (1+1)D and, therefore, it naturally inherits all the scalings of the ``full stretching" limit \be
+Indeed, under the change $N \to N/g$, $b \to \xi$ a two-dimensional walk becomes effectively (1+1)D and, therefore, it naturally inherits all the scalings of the ``full stretching'' limit \be

 \ee where $\xi = \xi(N,S)$ plays a role of a new coarse-grained monomer.
-Note that \eq{eq:renorm} holds for any fractal dimension of the polymer: upon stretching the correlations induced by fractality are destroyed at scales larger than the Pincus blob size, $\xi$.
-This effect is already observed in the classical stretching in the flat regime (II).
-However, at scales larger than $S^*$ universal curvature-induced correlations get developed, featuring the KPZ exponent $\beta=1/3$.
+Note that \eq{eq:renorm} holds for any fractal dimension of the polymer.

-From representation \eq{eq:renorm} it is evident that after proper renormalization \textit{any} fractal walk in two dimensions above the disk can be self-consistently described by the set of KPZ exponents.
-The curvature-induced correlation length of the two-dimensional path $S^* \sim R^{2/3}$ has the physical meaning of the elliptic blob, i.e. the scale at which the walk stays effectively flat.
-The flat regime of the chain is characterized by insufficiently strong curvature of the disk and, in turn, corresponds to large time scales of the KPZ growth in a finite system.
-However, as our simulations suggest, the distribution of typical fluctuations in the polymer problem is given by the squared Airy function, which is different from the Tracy-Widom distribution of the KPZ process (though the tails, $\sim \exp(-ch^{3/2})$, are equivalent, see the inset in \ref{fig:pol-f03}(\textit{a})).
-In fact, this is a well-known consequence of the impermeability of the boundary, playing a role of the "mean-field" for a more complex system of many non-intersecting ("vicious") (1+1)D Brownian walks, the top of which is known to belong to the KPZ universality class (see the flowchart Fig. A3 and further discussion in Appendix \ref{app_blabla}).
-Replacing all such walks (but the top one) with the circular boundary we arrive at the Ferrari-Spohn model, for which the squared Airy behaviour for the one-point distribution has been established.
-Therefore, we conjecture that the (1+1)D representation \eq{eq:renorm} of the two-dimensional stretched polymers belong to the Ferrari-Spohn universality class.
+From representation \eq{eq:renorm} it is evident that upon proper renormalization \textit{any} fractal walk in two dimensions above the disk can be described by the set of KPZ exponents.
+However, as our simulations suggest, the distribution of typical fluctuations in the polymer problem is given by the squared Airy function, which is different from the Tracy-Widom distribution of the KPZ process (though the tails, $\sim \exp(-ch^{3/2})$, are equivalent, see the inset in \ref{fig:pol-f03}(\textit{b})).
+In fact, this is a well-known consequence of the impermeability of the boundary, playing a role of the ``mean-field'' for a more complex system of many non-intersecting (``vicious'') (1+1)D Brownian walks, the top of which is known to belong to the KPZ universality class (see the flowchart and further discussion in Appendix \ref{app_bv} and \ref{app_flow}).
+Replacing all such walks (but the top one) with the circular boundary we arrive at the Ferrari-Spohn model, which demonstrates the squared Airy behaviour for the one-point distribution \cite{spohn_ferrari,Baruch2}.
+Therefore, though our model does not belong to the KPZ class, we conjecture that it shares the Ferrari-Spohn universality.